SaulDoesCode/rilti.js/README.md

 a small robust and unapologetic view layer library built for the front-end

+### features
+* lifecycle hooks
+* event management
+* informers (Observable like reactive objects)
+* streamlined element creation
+* useful methods and utilities
+* no classes no extra fuzz
+* plugins can extend and add any feature
+* written and distributed in plain es2015/es6

 ### api
 | method | description  |
 |--------|--------------|